Skip to main content

 • Full-site crawling — The /v1/crawl endpoint discovers and scrapes all linked pages automatically.
 You don't need to manually list every URL to monitor.

-• Speed for frequent checks — At 833ms average per page, you can monitor multiple competitors with dozens of pages each, multiple times per day, without performance issues.
+• Low-latency, local-first — Running the engine next to your scheduler lets you monitor multiple competitors with dozens of pages each, multiple times per day, without remote API round trips.

-• Tiny footprint — 6.6 MB idle RAM means CRW runs alongside your monitoring stack on minimal infrastructure.
+• Tiny footprint — A single small static binary that runs alongside your monitoring stack on minimal infrastructure.

 Next Steps